OfficeDev/TrainingContent/O3658-10 Replacing Lists Created from Custom Templates/Lab.md

   }
   ```

-  * Here the strategy of finding Content Types which are present on one list but not the other is used to work out if a Content Type needs to be addded to or removed from a list.
+  * Here the strategy of finding Content Types which are present on one list but not the other is used to work out if a Content Type needs to be added to or removed from a list.

 9. Now the new library is configured and ready to accept any content from the existing library.

 ### Configure views on the new list. ###

-Although this section is not required for the purposes of migrating the ContosoLibrary as it was implemented in the template it is worth considering that SharePoint Lists are tools of business and often will have views added, removed or altered after their inital creation.
+Although this section is not required for the purposes of migrating the ContosoLibrary as it was implemented in the template it is worth considering that SharePoint Lists are tools of business and often will have views added, removed or altered after their initial creation.
 This section exists to ensure that this real world scenario is catered for.

 1. Add the body to the **AddViews** method:
   ```csharp